 Man arrested for alleged murder, sexual assault of nurse returning home from Uttarakhand hospital

-The body of the woman, 33, was found a week after she went missing.
+The body of the woman, 33, was found on August 8, a week after she went missing.

 A man was arrested on Wednesday for allegedly sexually assaulting and murdering a nurse who worked at a private hospital in Uttarakhand, The Indian Express reported.

-The accused man, Dharmendra Kumar, was arrested a week after the nurse’s body was found at a village in Uttar Pradesh’s Rampur district.
-The man allegedly stopped her while she was returning home after work at the hospital located in Uttarakhand’s Rudrapur town on July 30 and then assaulted her.
+The accused man, Dharmendra Kumar, was arrested a week after the nurse’s body was found in a village in neighbouring Uttar Pradesh’s Rampur district, about 20 kilometres away from her hospital in Uttarakhand.
+The exact date of Kumar’s arrest was unclear.

+The man allegedly stopped her while she was returning home after work at the hospital in Uttarakhand’s Rudrapur town on July 30 and then assaulted her.

 Special project